oculometric/CGDaP/Computational Methods/Computational Methods Assignment.md

 - starting at epsilon: 69750 (epsilon -> delta -> alpha -> beta -> gamma)
 and then the best route overall can be found by taking the cheapest of these optimal routes, DAEBG for 69000. this is the same optimal route found by brute force, as we would expect (in fact, we can verify that the optimal route costs starting from other planets are also the best routes found starting from those planets by the brute force method).

-we can see that this dynamic approach is guaranteed to find the optimal route, because we only prune routes which visit the **same planets** (and thus have the same weight) but with a **worse cost than other routes covering the same planets**.
+we can see that this dynamic approach is guaranteed to find the optimal route, because we only prune routes which visit the **same planets** (and thus have the same weight), and **end at the same planet** (i.e. have the same options/edge costs for future traversal steps) but with a **worse cost than other routes covering the same planets**.

 in terms of complexity, it's evident to see that this is faster than the brute force approach, for two reasons, which correspond to the two main techniques the dynamic approach uses:
 1. memoisation - each time we want to calculate the cost of traversing from one node to another, we don't recalculate the entire cost, just the progressive cost, and previous calculations are saved and reused (reduces time cost to calculate multiple branching routes)